Dimercel/cl-rules/README.markdown

 (defvar *user-balance* 1000) ;; Starting value of user balance.
 Only for illustration.
 ```
-All tariffs depends on this three parameters.

 ### 2. Define your conditons

-Condition represent predicate, which may be a true or false.
-Condition may contain many arguments.
+  Condition represent predicate, which may be only a true or false.
+In the base case, conditions is a function of previosly defined parameters.
+With help of `param-val` you can get a parameter value within the condition or specify it in arguments.
+  All values of the tariff characteristics are in a certain range, therefore it is sufficient for us to define only one condition:

 ```common-lisp
 (defcond between (low-limit high-limit value)
   (and (>= value low-limit) (<= value high-limit value)))
 ```

 ### 3. Define your actions

   Action - arbitrary kind of code.
 Any actions may be linked with rule.
 Action called only if rule is true.
+  Define two actions: first - withdraw money, second - print a account balance.

 ```common-lisp
 (defaction pay (amount)